Kansas CAM Reconciliation Compliance Guide for Landlords

 Key Takeaway for Landlords

 Kansas's 25% commercial assessment ratio keeps effective rates manageable.
-The Kansas City metro straddles the Kansas-Missouri border — ensure tenants in multi-state portfolios understand the different assessment methodologies on each side.
+The Kansas City metro straddles the Kansas-Missouri border.
+Make sure tenants in multi-state portfolios understand the different assessment methods on each side.

 Reconciliation Timing Requirements